https://en.wikipedia.org/wiki/International_sanctions_during_the_Russo-Ukrainian_War

 West vs. the Rest?

-Politics and democracy are all about majority vs. minority.
+Politics and democracy are all about majority versus minority.
 Numbers matter?
-Hm, sometimes statistics confronts us with some unpleasant facts.
+Hmm, sometimes statistics confront us with some unpleasant facts.

 • 29% of global GDP